 • American Botanical Council:

-What do you see happening with the interaction between Western
+What do you see happening with the interaction between Western and alternative medicine?

 What is your daily routine of alternative therapies?